pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Expressões Idiomáticas.md

 a well-
 known university, without change in its meaning.

-Item.
 18. It can be concluded from the text that an IT worker should always seek to acquire more knowledge in their field.

-Item.
 19. According to the fourth paragraph, it is a good thing to depend on other colleagues to be a good worker.